 - military mobility to ensure that forces and equipment can move quickly across Europe if needed, which requires procedures for rapid border crossing, sufficient transport assets and robust infrastructure (roads, railways, ports and airports);

 - information-sharing in the fight against terrorism and strengthening coordination of counter-terrorism support for partner countries;

 - promoting women's role in peace and security.

-At the July 2018 Brussels Summit, Allied leaders welcomed the joint declaration and the tangible results achieved in a range of areas, underlining their determination to develop and deepen cooperation by fully implementing the common set of 74 proposals.
+At the July 2018 Brussels Summit, Allied leaders welcomed the Joint Declaration on EU-NATO Cooperation and the tangible results achieved in a range of areas, underlining their determination to develop and deepen cooperation by fully implementing the common set of 74 proposals.
 They recognised that the development of coherent, complementary and interoperable defence capabilities, avoiding duplication, is key to joint efforts to make the Euro-Atlantic area safer.
 Such efforts will lead to a stronger NATO, help enhance common security, contribute to transatlantic burden sharing, help deliver needed capabilities, and support an overall increase in defence spending.

 Allied leaders also welcomed the call for deeper NATO-EU cooperation by the European Council in June 2018.
 They noted that the fullest participation of non-EU Allies in the EU’s efforts to strengthen its capacities to address common security challenges is essential for the strengthened strategic partnership between NATO and the EU.